uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/dft.rst

   - must be re-committed to account for any change in configuration after it was already successfully committed;
-  - deliver best performance for DFT calculations when created, configured and comitted outside applications' hotpath(s) that use them multiple times for identically-configured (batched) DFTs. :ref:`onemkl_dft_compute_forward` and/or :ref:`onemkl_dft_compute_backward` should be the only oneMKL DFT-related routines invoked in programs' hotpaths.
+  - deliver best performance for DFT calculations when created, configured and committed outside applications' hotpath(s) that use them multiple times for identically-configured (batched) DFTs. :ref:`onemkl_dft_compute_forward` and/or :ref:`onemkl_dft_compute_backward` should be the only oneMKL DFT-related routines invoked in programs' hotpaths.